Aayushch1212/devops/README.md

 ```
 Allocating 5–15 MB of string data on every scrape request, never freed.
 Over time this caused the container to OOM crash.

 **Fix:** Removed `data_blob` entirely.
-Replaced with `deque(maxlen=60)` for a bounded sliding window of sensor readings — constant memory at ~1 KB regardless of uptime.
+Replaced with `deque(maxlen=60)` for a bounded sliding window — constant memory at ~1 KB regardless of uptime.

+---

 ### Bug 3 — Scrape Delays (SCRAPE FAILURES)
-**Original:** All computation (CPU loop + memory allocation) happened inside the `/metrics` HTTP handler, blocking the response for seconds.
+**Original:** All computation happened inside the `/metrics` HTTP handler, blocking the response for several seconds and causing Prometheus scrape timeouts.

 **Fix:** All sensor work now runs in a background thread.
-The `/metrics` handler only serializes the pre-computed Prometheus registry — typically completing in under 5ms.
+The `/metrics` handler only serializes the pre-computed Prometheus registry — completing in under 5ms.

+---

 ### Bug 4 — Missing Custom Metric
 **Original:** No histogram or meaningful distribution metric.